mehulagg/gitlab/doc/user/project/requirements/index.md

 1. Click **New requirement**.
 1. Enter a descriptive title and click **Create requirement**.

-You will see the newly created requirement on the top of the list, as the requirements list is sorted by creation date in descending order.
+You can see the newly created requirement on the top of the list, as the requirements list is sorted by creation date in descending order.

 ## Edit a requirement